An education at Berkhamsted is about more than exam results

 A wide range of employers visit the School and we offer business skills sessions for all pupils.
 Visiting speakers address our students in weekly sessions on various aspects of university life, gap year experiences, apprenticeships, employment and career development.

-Our annual Higher Education, Careers and Gap Year fair sees representatives from universities and different fields of employment visit the School to offer information and advice to our students.
+Our annual Higher Education, Careers, Apprenticeships and Gap Year Fair sees representatives from universities and different fields of employment visit the School to offer information and advice to our students.

 Each year, we host a Medicine day and a Law day for the benefit of both Berkhamsted students and students at other schools in the area.